 “With an upright heart, he shepherded them and guided them with his skillful hand.”

-This is such an interesting verse to end this chapter with, this chapter that is recounted.
-It has recounted the history of God’s work among his people, and at the very end, the Psalms talks about in verse 70 how God chose David, his servant, and took him from the sheep folds to shepherd his people, to lead his people, talking about King David.
+Psalm 78:72 is such an interesting verse to end this chapter with.
+This chapter is recounted.
+It has recounted the history of God’s work among his people.
+And at the very end, the Psalms talks about in verse 70 how God chose David, his servant.
+And he took him from the sheepfolds to shepherd his people.
+To lead his people, talking about King David.
 This is the description we have of King David in verse 72.
 The last verse in the Psalm says, With upright heart, he shepherded them and guided them with his skillful hand.”
 I read that verse, and I immediately think, God, I want to be like that.
 Don’t you?
 I think about in my life, anything I do, I think about my shepherding of my family.
 I want to shepherd my family with an upright heart.

 Our hope is that every pastor would possess an upright heart and skillful hands for the work of ministry.